vuejs/docs/src/guide/essentials/component-basics.md

 ## Defining a Component

-When using a build step, we typically define each Vue component in a dedicated file using the `.vue` extension - known as a [Single File Component](/guide/scaling-up/sfc.html) (SFC for short):
+When using a build step, we typically define each Vue component in a dedicated file using the `.vue` extension - known as a [Single-File Component](/guide/scaling-up/sfc.html) (SFC for short):

 <div class="options-api">